Peter Lin, Ph.D.

 B.A., Chemistry and Psychology, Queens College, CUNY

-Dr. Peter Lin is a licensed Psychologist who specialized in mood and anxiety disorders, as well as relationship issues.
-He received an M.S. in biostatistics from Columbia University and a Ph.D. in clinical psychology (health emphasis) from Yeshiva University (Ferkauf Graduate School & Albert Einstein College of Medicine).
+Dr. Peter Lin is a licensed Psychologist who specialized in mindfulness-oriented psychotherapy.
+He received an M.S. in Biostatistics from Columbia University and a Ph.D. in Clinical Psychology (Health Emphasis) from Yeshiva University (Ferkauf Graduate School & Albert Einstein College of Medicine).

 Scholarly & Professional Interests

 Dr. Lin has great interest in the integration of Eastern Buddhism and Western psychotherapy.
-He has years of training in Chan (Chinese Zen) practice, and is currently a Dharma teacher-in training at Dharma Drum Mountain Chan Lineage.
-He is also actively involved in disaster relief, and is part of Buddhist Tzu Chi Foundation.
+He also has a strong passion in photojournalism and therapeutic photography.
+At St. Joseph’s College, Dr. Lin has developed the Mindfulness and Contemplative Living Minor.
+Through his professional interests, students are exposed to various ways of cultivating insight, such as photography, zazen, tea ceremony, judo and study abroad in Asia.
+Dr. Lin has years of training in Chan (Chinese Zen) practice, and is currently a Chinese Zen Meditation teacher in the Dharma Drum Mountain Chan lineage.
+He is also actively involved in disaster relief, as a commissioner of Buddhist Tzu Chi Compassion Relief Foundation.

 Lin, P., Chang, J., Zemon, V., & Midlarsky, E. (2007).
 Silent Illumination: A study on Chan (Zen) meditation, anxiety, and musical performance quality.
 Psychology of Music, 36(2), 139-155.